 \section{Abstract}

 {We present the third data release (DR3) of the X-shooter Spectral Library (XSL).
-This moderate-high resolution near-UV to near-IR (350--2480\,nm, $R\sim10\,000$) spectral library is composed of 830 stellar spectra of 683 stars.
+This moderate-to-high resolution, near-ultraviolet-to-near-infrared (350--2480\,nm, $R\sim10\,000$) spectral library is composed of 830 stellar spectra of 683 stars.
 DR3 improves upon the previous data release by providing the combined de-reddened spectra of the three X-shooter segments over the full 350--2480\,nm wavelength range.
-It also includes additional 20 M dwarf spectra from the ESO archive.
-We provide detailed comparisons between this library and Gaia EDR3, MILES, NGSL, CaT library and (E-)IRTF.
-The normalised root-mean-square deviation is better than $D=0.05$ or 5\% for the majority of spectra in common between MILES (144 spectra of 180), NGSL (112/116) and (E-)IRTF (55/77) libraries.
+It also includes additional 20 M-dwarf spectra from the ESO archive.
+We provide detailed comparisons between this library and Gaia EDR3, MILES, NGSL, CaT library, and (E-)IRTF.
+The normalised rms deviation is better than $D=0.05$ or 5\% for the majority of spectra in common between MILES (144 spectra of 180), NGSL (112/116), and (E-)IRTF (55/77) libraries.
 Comparing synthetic colours of those spectra reveals only negligible offsets and small rms scatter, such as the median offset(rms) $0.001\pm0.040$\,mag in the $(\mathrm{box1-box2})$ colour of the UVB arm, $-0.004\pm0.028$\,mag in $(\mathrm{box3-box4})$ of the VIS arm, and $-0.001\pm0.045$\,mag in $(\mathrm{box2-box3})$ colour between the UVB and VIS arms, when comparing stars in common with MILES.
 We also find an excellent agreement between the Gaia published $(\mathrm{BP-RP})$ colours and those measured from the XSL DR3 spectra, with a zero median offset and an rms scatter of 0.037\,mag for 449 non-variable stars.
-The unmatched characteristics of this library, which combines relatively high resolution, a large number of stars, and an extended wavelength coverage, will help us to bridge the optical and the near-IR studies of intermediate and old stellar populations, as well as to probe low-mass stellar systems.}
+The unmatched characteristics of this library, which combine a relatively high resolution, a large number of stars, and an extended wavelength coverage, will help us to bridge the gap between the optical and the near-IR studies of intermediate and old stellar populations, and to probe low-mass stellar systems.}

 \keywords{catalogs -- Hertzsprung-Russell and C-M diagrams -- stars: general }